ankitprajapati999/YASB_Conf/README.md

 Backup your existing yasb folder if you already have one.

-Copy all files from this repo (config/, shared/, etc.) into:
+Copy all files from this repo's yasb folder into:

 C:\Users\<YourUserName>\.config\yasb

+open the config.yaml file and find wheather widget in the api section place your weather api  // Get free wheather api from "https://www.weatherapi.com/"
 Restart YASB (or log out and back in).

 ### 5️⃣ Done 🎉